POPE'S BUTLER AND VATILEAKS IS THE TIP OF THE ICEBERG

 The church has been brought into dreadful disrepute by lies and blasphemies against The Holy Spirit.
 Which in my opinion include such deeds as the exploitation of Bernadette’s body.
 Benedict’s greatest achievement is this act of retiring.
 There is a chance now for the church to be re-built and made fit to house The Holy Spirit.

-Users browsing this forum: Alexa [Bot], Google [Bot] and 13 guests
+Users browsing this forum: Burnt Hill and 11 guests